dstrus/react-transcripts/03-hello.md

 </body>
 ```

 Next, we need a renderer.
-Since we're running React in a web browser, as opposed to using React Native, for example, we want ReactDOM.
-So we'll load that from the CDN as well, and again we'll use the more readable development version.
+The React developers decided to separate the rendering engine from the actual React library itself.
+This is pretty clever, as it lets you use the same familiar syntax for creating components and managing state, while targeting a wide variety of environments.
+Two of the most common renderers are ReactDOM for building web apps, and React Native for building native apps for mobile devices, but there are many others.
+Not only can you target more environments than just those two, there are even alternative rendering engines for targeting those two.
+We're just building a web app, so we'll use ReactDOM.
+That's not the _only_ choice for web apps, but it is the most common, and it comes from Facebook, who created React.
+So we'll load ReactDOM from the CDN as well, and again we'll use the development version.
+Check out the links in this lesson if you'd like to learn more about other rendering engines.

 ```html
 <body>